EricKMY/posd2020f_TA/README.md

 };
 ```
 * `feature`: is the feature of shape you wanted to compare, meaning "area" and "perimeter".
-* The following is the example usage of compare obj.
+* The following is the example usage of compare object.
 ```
     std::vector<Shape*> shapes;
     shapes.push_back(new Rectangle(3, 4));